-How Climate Change Protest
+How Climate Change Protest is Leading to a 'Birth Strike'

 The threat of environmental catastrophe has led a growing group of women to become so concerned about bringing a child into the world that they have gone on birth strike.